-Zagreb’s layout is flat and compact, making it ideal for walking.
+Zagreb’s a relatively small city with a flat layout, making it ideal for walking.
 We rarely use buses or trams when we’re near the city center or the train station since most key locations are just a short walk away.

 For example, to visit the most important Zagreb sights, everything is a 30 minutes walk from Jelacic Square – located in the heart of the city.